Olive Leaf Summary

 - Possible uses for gout and fluid retention

 - Bacterial infection (especially Campylobacter jejuni, H. pylori, Staphylococcus aureus)

 - Caution when taking other cardiovascular medications due to agonistic interaction.

 - Coronary vasodilator

-Olive leaf's main use is for cold/flu prophylaxis, however, this is not the best use for this herb, nor the best herb for this action.
-Its prophylactic activity is not well backed up in the scientific literature, and is considered to have only mid-grade antiviral or antibacterial activity.
+Olive leaf's most popular uses is for cold/flu prophylaxis.
+However, this is not the best use for this herb, nor the best herb for this action.
+Its prophylactic activity is not well backed up in the scientific literature and is considered to have only mid-grade antiviral or antibacterial activity.

-The main use for olive leaf by health practitioners is as a cardiotonic, and antiatherosclerotic treatment.
+The primary use for olive leaf by health practitioners is as a cardiotonic, and antiatherosclerotic treatment.

 Follow Us On Social Media

 Constituents of Interest

 - Iridoid glycosides